-Chlamydia is a common STD in the United States that’s easy to cure with the right medicine.
-Anyone who is sexually active can get chlamydia.
-Most people who have chlamydia don’t know it since the disease often has no symptoms.
-Chlamydia can make it difficult for a women to get pregnant if left untreated.
-Chlamydia can cause discharge from the penis of an infected man.
+Chlamydia is a common STD in the United States that is easy to cure with the right medicine.
+It is caused by a bacteria called Chlamydia trachomatis.
+Anyone who is sexually active can get chlamydia, by having vaginal, oral or anal sex.
+Most people who have chlamydia don’t know it, since the disease often has no symptoms.
+This is why it is important to get tested regularly if you are sexually active, and get treated if you are infected.
+Chlamydia can make it difficult for a woman to get pregnant if left untreated; it can also cause discharge from the penis of an infected man.

-You can still get infected with chlamydia again if you have unprotected sex with someone with the infection.
+You can get infected with chlamydia again after being treated if you have unprotected sex with someone with the infection.

 Gonorrhea is another common STD, sometimes called “the clap” or “the drip.”
-Anyone who is sexually active can get gonorrhea.
+Anyone who is sexually active can get gonorrhea, by having vaginal, oral or anal sex.
+Many times, gonorrhea has no symptoms, so it is important to get tested regularly if you are sexually active.
 The right medication can cure the infection.
-Gonorrhea has progressively developed resistance to the antibiotic drugs prescribed for treatment.
+Gonorrhea has developed resistance to most of the antibiotic drugs prescribed to treat it, therefore getting the correct treatment is important.
 Untreated gonorrhea can cause serious health problems in both women and men.

-Syphilis is a sexually transmitted infection (STI) caused by the bacterium Treponema pallidum.
+Syphilis is a STD caused by the bacterium Treponema pallidum.
 You can get syphilis by direct contact with a syphilis sore during vaginal, anal, or oral sex.
 Syphilis is often called the ‘great imitator’ because it has so many possible symptoms.
 Many of the symptoms look like symptoms from other diseases.

 Neurological symptoms: Neurological symptoms can happen at any stage of syphilis.
 Some people with syphilis may have confusion, depression, headaches, or numbness.
 Syphilis can also cause serious permanent eye damage or blindness.